dnlbowers/Vape-Store/TESTING.md

 #### **[HTML](https://validator.w3.org)**

 The only errors left were injected from the summernote widget used in the admin panel.
-This widget was used in the product description field so when adding products the admin can style the text should they wish to.
-The errors where like the below and relates to using inline css which is no longer considered good practice.
+I am using summernote in the product description field so that when adding products, the admin can style the text should they wish to.
+The errors were like the below and related to using inline CSS, which is no longer considered good practice.

 ![summernote css injection errors](docs/validation/html/summernote-css-injection.JPG)

-Once these were filtered out the rest of the site was validated with no errors.
+Once I filtered the errors away, the rest of the site had no errors.

 #### **[CSS](https://jigsaw.w3.org/css-validator/)**

-Checking each CSS file by direct input there was not errors found within my CSS.
+No errors were found within my CSS by checking each CSS file by direct input.

 ![CSS validation](docs/validation/css/css-validation.jpg)

 #### **[JavaScript](https://jshint.com/)**

-Checking my static JS files in jshint it picked up on one undeclared variable stripe-elements.js.
+Checking my static JS files with jshint, it picked up one undeclared variable, stripe-elements.js.

 ![jshint](docs/validation/js/stripe-elements.jpg)

-This was a false positive since this variable stripe is the initialization of the stripe elements widget.
-This is a third party widget so I cannot change the variable name.
+The above error was a false positive since this variable Stripe is the initialization of the stripe elements widget.
+Since this initializes a third-party API, I cannot change the variable name.

-There was another set of warnings in mailChimp.js.
-This was due to the use of the mail chimp api.
-This is a third party api so I cannot change the variable names.
-I did try removing it completely but this then caused other features to break on the site so I put it back as it was.
-The warnings in in jshint are not critical so the file can be left as is.
+There was another set of warnings in mailChimp.js due to the use of the mail chimp API.
+I tried removing it entirely, but this caused other features to break on the site, so I put it back as it was.
+The warnings in jshint are not critical, so the file can be left as is.

 ![jshint](docs/validation/js/mailchimp.jpg)

 #### **Python - PEP8 - using pycodestyle**

-Due to pep8online.com still not being online I used pycodestyle to check my python code.
-This is a command line tool that can be installed with pip.
+Due to pep8online.com still not being online, I used pycodestyle to check my python code. pycodestyle is a command line installed with pip.
 I ran the command "pycodestyle --first <-appname->" which I adapted from the suggestion in the [documentation](https://pycodestyle.pycqa.org/en/latest/intro.html#features).
 This command checks all files in the directories and subdirectories of the app and returns the first error found.
-With this and cross checking in the terminal of VScode I found the only errors where some lines being too long(E501).
-Mostly these were in the migrations directory of each app, however it is outside of the scope of this project to fix the migrations files autogenerated by the "python manage.py makemigrations" command.
+With this and cross-checking in the terminal of VScode, I found the only errors were some lines being too long(E501).
+Mostly these were in the migrations directory of each app.
+However, it is outside this project's scope to fix the migrations files autogenerated by the "python manage.py makemigrations" command.

-Besides the lines in the migration files the were 4 lines in my settings.py file with the same E501 error.
-They can be found under the constant declaration called "AUTH_PASSWORD_VALIDATORS" on line 171.
-As mentioned in my last portfolio project this is a long-standing issue with using the pep8 checker with Django, and there have been some [suggested resolutions](https://code.djangoproject.com/ticket/28163).
+Besides the lines in the migration files, there were four lines in my settings.py file with the same E501 error.
+They can be found under the constant declaration "AUTH_PASSWORD_VALIDATORS" on line 171.
+As mentioned in my last portfolio project, this is a long-standing issue with using the pep8 checker with Django, and there have been some [suggested resolutions](https://code.djangoproject.com/ticket/28163).
 However, Django seems to think shortening these lines is ill advisable.
 For this reason, I left them to be longer than 80 characters.

 ### **Wave Aim Accessibility checker**

-To check the accessibility of my site I used the [Wave](https://wave.webaim.org/) accessibility checker.
-This is a free tool that checks for accessibility issues on a web page.
-It checks for issues such as contrast, alt text, and keyboard navigation.
-I did not find many errors which were not fixed however there were a few worthy of documenting which are listed below.
+To check the accessibility of my site, I used the [Wave](https://wave.webaim.org/) accessibility checker.
+This free tool checks for accessibility issues on a web page.
+It checks for contrast, alt text, and keyboard navigation issues.
+There were a few worthy documents listed below.

 #### ***Within the Footer***

-Consistently throughout the site the footer was flagged for having one low contrast errors and one error.
+Consistently throughout the site, the footer was flagged for having one low contrast error and one error.

 ![footer contrast errors](docs/validation/accessibility/footer.jpg)

 These are related to the imported code from Mailchimp.
-The label related error is for a hidden element, Mailchimp has included comments with this element advising mere mortals like me against messing with this code, The hidden element offers protection from bot sign ups and so is critical for security reasons.
-Since it is not meant to be visible to the user I am going to play it safe and leave it as is.
+The label-related error is for a hidden element; Mailchimp has included comments with this element advising mere mortals like me against messing with this code.
+The hidden part offers protection from bot sign-ups and is critical for security reasons.
+Since the component is hidden, I will play it safe and leave it as is.

 ![MailChimp hidden label error](docs/validation/accessibility/mailchimp-label-error.jpg)

-The contrast error is coming from the "sr-only" span under the facebook link.
-This is a class I have used to hide the text from the user but still have it read by screen readers.
-This is a common practice and is recommended by the [W3C](https://www.w3.org/WAI/tutorials/forms/labels/#hiding-label-text), and so should be left as is.
-Further thinking about it this could also be why Mailchimp has included the hidden label element, to ensure that the text is read by screen readers, however I am just speculating.
+The contrast error comes from the "sr-only" span under the Facebook link.
+Sr-only is a class I have used to hide the text from the user but still have it read by screen readers, which is a common practice and recommended by the [W3C](https://www.w3.org/WAI/tutorials/forms/labels/#hiding-label-text), and so should be left as is.
+Further thinking about it could also be why Mailchimp has included the hidden label element to ensure that screen readers read the text.
+However, I am just speculating.

 ![sr-only span error](docs/validation/accessibility/sr-only-error.jpg)

-This occurred again on the for the success toast shown on the checkout success page.
+The above occurred again for the success toast shown on the checkout success page.

 ![success toast error](docs/validation/accessibility/sr-only-error-toast.JPG)